Tmaturano/Bookify/README.md

 * Authentication using an external identity provider (Key Cloak)
 * Authorization implementing Role-based, Permission-based, and Resource-based authorization
 * Example of minimal API (Bookify.API.BookingsEndpoints)
+* Domain and Application Layers Unit Testing
+* Integration Testing (using Docker containers)
+* Functional Testing (In Progress...)
-* Some Unit tests + Architecture Tests
+* Architecture Testing (using NetArchTest)
 * Structured Logging with Serilog and Seq
 * Distributed Caching with Redis
 * Health Checks in Clean Architecture (see {{baseUrl/health}} to see the status for the database, redis and keycloak services)